The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

-\begin{rema} As $X_0$ is connected, the étale fundamental groups associated to two different $\F$-points of $X_0$ are (non-canonically) isomorphic.
+\begin{rema} Since $X_0$ is connected, the étale fundamental groups associated to two different $\F$-points of $X_0$ are (non-canonically) isomorphic.
 Hence, in the case of lisse sheaves, the isomorphism class of the monodromy groups does not depend on the choice of $x$.
-For overconvergent $F$-isocrystals, by the result of Deligne in \cite{Del90}, the monodromy groups associated to two different $\F$-points become isomorphic after passing to a finite extension of $E_\lambda$.
-We do not know any better result in this case. \end{rema}
+For overconvergent $F$-isocrystals, by \cite[Theorem 3.2]{DM}, the monodromy groups associated to two different $\F$-points become isomorphic after passing to a finite extension of the field of scalars.
+We do not know any better result in this case.
+Note that thanks to \cite{Del11}, we also know that if $\lambda$ is a $p$-adic place, the isomorphism class of $\pil(X_0,x)\otimes_{\Elx} \Qpbar$ is independent of the choice of $x$. \end{rema}

-Let us present now the fundamental exact sequence of $X_0$ attached to some admissible place $\lambda$.
-The sequence is a generalization of the one proven in \cite[Proposition~4.7]{Pal}.
+Let us present now the fundamental exact sequence for coefficient objects over $X_0$.
+For overconvergent $F$-isocrystals the sequence is a generalization of the one proven in \cite[Proposition~4.7]{Pal}.